the1lab/1lab/src/Cat/Displayed/Instances/Diagrams.lagda.md

 diagram in $\cE$ that lies entirely in the fibre $\cE_{x}$: a fibrewise diagram!

-we could concisely define the fibration of fibrewise diagrams as the base change of $\cE \to \cB$ along the functor $\cB \to [\cJ,
-\cB]$ that takes an object to the constant diagram on that object, but this runs into some annoying issues with transports.
+We could concisely define the fibration of fibrewise diagrams as the base change of $\cE \to \cB$ along the functor $\cB \to [\cJ, \cB]$ that takes an object to the constant diagram on that object, but this runs into some annoying issues with transports.
 Therefore, we unfold the definition instead.

 [fibration of liftings]: Cat.Displayed.Instances.Lifting.html